3manuek/3manuek.github.io/_posts/2016-09-25-RDS-pg-stat-ramdisk-size-on-RDS.markdown

 ### Structures

+In overal, this is the structure size of each:

 Structure | Detail | Total
 ----|-----|------
 PgStat_StatTabEntry | 20 * 64 bits and 1 * 32 Oid | (164 bytes)
 PgStat_StatFuncEntry | 3 * 64 bits and 1 * 32 Oid | (28 bytes)
 PgStat_GlobalStats | 11 * 64 bits, 8 bytes + 1 * 32 bit, 4 bytes | (92 bytes)
 PgStat_ArchiverStats | 4 *  8bytes, 2 char 41 bytes. | (114 bytes)

+Hope you enjoyed the article!

 {% if page.comments %}